Jo Ann Beard

-Jo Ann Beard is an American essayist.
+Jo Ann Beard (born 1955) is an American essayist.

 Life

-Beard was born in 1955, Moline, Illinois.
-She graduated from the University of Iowa with a BFA in art, and from The Nonfiction Writing Program with an MFA in creative nonfiction.
+Beard was born in 1955 in Moline, Illinois.
+She graduated from the University of Iowa with a BFA degree in art, and from the Nonfiction Writing Program with an MFA in creative nonfiction.
 She teaches at Sarah Lawrence College.

 Beard previously worked as a managing editor for a physics journal at the University of Iowa, and was a colleague of the victims of the University of Iowa shooting, which became a subject for her work.

-Her writing has appeared in literary journals and magazines.
+Her writing has appeared in literary journals and magazines including The New Yorker, Tin House and O, The Oprah Magazine.